YashTotale/portfolio-v2/README.md

    npm start
    ```

-7. Start local Firebase emulators
+7. (Optional) Start local Firebase emulators

-   This is only required if you plan to use any features involving Cloud Functions or Firestore.
-Refer to the [Functions](https://github.com/YashTotale/portfolio-v2/tree/master/functions) directory for steps.
+   This step is only required if you plan to change any features involving Firebase services like authentication, storage, Firestore, and Cloud Functions.
+If you wish to run the Cloud Functions emulator, ensure that you are using `node@12.x`.

+   Steps:

+   - ```shell
+     npm run emulate
+     ```

+   - Set `isEmulator` to `true` in the [Firebase config file](src/Utils/Config/firebase.ts).

+   - To edit Cloud Functions, refer to the [functions](functions) directory for steps.

 ## 🏆 Goals